 Whether you’re new to the world of AI or seeking to deepen your understanding, this guide will offer a roadmap tailored to marketers.

 Machine learning is now a familiar concept and even a buzzword when it comes to marketing.
-That is to say, this form of artificial intelligence (AI) is employed more than ever, but at the same time, many business owners seem desensitized to buzzwords and somewhat uneducated as to the meaning or inner workings of machine learning.
+That is to say, this form of artificial intelligence (AI) is employed more than ever.
+At the same time, many business owners seem desensitized to buzzwords and somewhat uneducated about the meaning or inner workings of machine learning.

 In short, machine learning uses cutting-edge technology to create new opportunities and the affordable nature of this AI is just as attractive as the effectiveness of the process.
 With this in mind, we have put together an informative article and marketing guide to machine learning.

-In case you might be asking yourself, machine learning is nothing new.
+Machine learning is nothing new.
 In fact, this term was first coined way back in 1959 by Arthur Samuel – one of the first known computer pioneers.
-At that time, machine learning was described as a science which gave computers the ability to learn, without being programmed for this same purpose.
+At that time, machine learning was described as a science that gave computers the ability to learn, without being programmed for this same purpose.

-Since then, new technology and media have inevitably steered this process in unexpected directions, but in truth, the overall concept is no different to when it first appeared.
+Since then, new technology and media have inevitably steered this process in unexpected directions, but in truth, the overall concept is no different from when it first appeared.

-As already mentioned, given the dramatic rise of AI in marketing, many business owners and professionals are often desensitized to the actual benefits of terms such as “machine learning”.
-Ironically, this can make the marketer’s job a lot more challenging, for they now need to convince startups regarding the purpose of this process before they can even put it into action.
+As already mentioned, given the dramatic rise of AI in marketing, many business owners and professionals are often desensitized to the actual benefits of terms such as “machine learning.”
+Ironically, this can make the marketer’s job a lot more challenging, for they now need to convince startups about the purpose of this process before they can even put it into action.